LucasRizzo/argframe/README.md

 ![Screenshot from 2022-06-28 12-01-44](https://user-images.githubusercontent.com/55241866/176163525-4749dff7-1b93-48fb-8f41-13acb855a3a0.png)

-4. exportation of all results to csv file for any number of combinations of agumentation semantics and accrual strategies.
+4. export all results to a csv file for any number of combinations of agumentation semantics and accrual strategies.

 ![Screenshot from 2022-06-28 12-04-07](https://user-images.githubusercontent.com/55241866/176163881-c634b204-27d7-4b5b-a3ba-f40c60f2225c.png)